KBCH

 KBCH (1400 AM) is a radio station licensed to serve Lincoln City, Oregon, United States.
-The station, which began broadcasting in 1955, is currently owned by Yaquina Bay Communications and the broadcast license is held by Pacific West Broadcasting, Inc.
+The station, which began broadcasting in 1955, is owned by Pacific West Broadcasting, Inc.

 Programming

-KBCH broadcasts a mix of adult standards music and news/talk that features programing from Citadel Media and Dial Global's America's Best Music format.
-KBCH airs local news, health updates, a tradio program, plus syndicated talk shows hosted by Jim Bohannon and Lars Larson.
-The KBCH music mix includes such artists as Tony Bennett, Frank Sinatra, Nat "King" Cole, and The Carpenters.
+KBCH broadcast a mix of adult standards music and news/talk that features programing from ABC News Radio and Westwood One's America's Best Music format.
+KBCH aired local news, health updates, a tradio program, plus syndicated talk shows hosted by Jim Bohannon and Lars Larson.
+The KBCH music mix included such artists as Tony Bennett, Frank Sinatra, Nat "King" Cole, and The Carpenters.

-The station also airs high school sports featuring the Taft High School Tigers, National Basketball Association games as a member of the Portland Trail Blazers radio network, and University of Oregon Ducks football and men's basketball.
+The station also aired high school sports featuring the Taft High School Tigers, National Basketball Association games as a member of the Portland Trail Blazers radio network, and University of Oregon Ducks football and men's basketball.

 History

 The beginning

-This station began regular broadcast operations on May 27, 1955, with 250 watts of round-the-clock power on a frequency of 1400 kHz, licensed to serve Oceanside, Oregon.
+This station began regular broadcast operations on May 27, 1955, with 250 watts of round-the-clock power on a frequency of 1400 kHz, licensed to serve Oceanlake, Oregon.
 The station was initially owned by Lincoln Electronics, Inc. Robert G. Beattie was named president of the company in January 1956.
 KBCH was the second radio station, after KNPT (1310 AM, Newport), established in Lincoln County, Oregon.
 The station requested the call sign KBCH to represent the "20 Miracle Miles" of beaches in Lincoln County, including Moolack Beach and Beverly Beach State Park.

 Move to 1380

 KBCH was acquired by Yaquina Radio, Inc., on November 16, 1959.
 The new owners got authorization from the FCC to change frequencies to 1380 kHz and increase daytime power to 1,000 watts but at the sacrifice of becoming a daytime-only station.
-Further changes were in store as, in March 1965, the station changed its legal community of license from Oceanside to Lincoln City, Oregon.
+Further changes were in store as, in March 1965, the station changed its legal community of license from Oceanlake to Lincoln City, Oregon.

 Yaquina Radio, Inc., sold KBCH to Lincoln City Broadcasting, Inc., in a transaction consummated on March 1, 1974.
 The new owners maintained KBCH's middle of the road contemporary music format.

 In December 1978, Lincoln City Broadcasting, Inc., reached an agreement to sell this station to Brown Broadcasting Enterprises, Inc. The transaction was consummated on February 12, 1979.